Polygons

 The surface of the Polygon is the same as that of 2 n triangles with base ℓ/2 and height R1.

 Another important quantity is chord(β).
 This is, for any particular vertex P, the distance between the two vertices it connects to divided by their distance from P (ℓ).
-This gives us side lengths of some facetings, as seen for the outer Pentagon in Fig. 2.6b: the side of the Pentagram is the side of the outer Pentagon times chord(β).
+In Fig. 2.1a, the diagonal of the Pentagon has length L = chord(β) ℓ; L is the side of the inscribed Pentagram (Fig. 2.6b).
+Generally chord(β) ℓ is the side of the first faceting of a convex Polygon of side ℓ.

-The Zomable Polygons are constructible, which is synonymous with the sines in the equations for R0, R1 and chord(β) being a subset of the constructible numbers, the exact trigonometric values.
+A consequence of the Zomable Polygons being constructible is that the sines in the equations for R0, R1 and chord(β) are a subset of the constructible numbers, the exact trigonometric values.
 From these, we obtain the values listed below:

 Polygon α β R0/ℓ R1/ℓ chord(β)